Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/Concept of Growth.md

-Located within the [[Circle of the Moon]], the Concept of Growth manifests as a giant tree that does not seem to stop growing.
+Located within the [[../../Locations and NPCs/Makhshar Desert/Cornucopia Streak/Mountains/Circle of the Moon]], the Concept of Growth manifests as a giant tree that does not seem to stop growing.
 Though, this information stems from general lore and notes.
 Perhaps Chrone would have known more about this...